This is our guide with 102 valuable tips and info bits to tackle visual content creation.

 - i.
 Decoration: Varies with the size of the placement, from one to a handful of different graphics

 Once you know how many visuals you’ll need and where you’ll use them, the next step is to decide what kind of materials to go for.

 Photography is virtually everything in graphic design.
 It’s very hard to imagine a project or business where you will not need photos.
 That’s why there are just so many stock photo agencies!
 Keep in mind that stock photos also make great memes!
 Here you have a detailed article on how can photos be used in visuals for businesses.

-Depends a bit on your field and the tone of your brand, but it’s very likely that you might need illustrations in addition to photos.
+It depends a bit on your field and the tone of your brand, but it’s very likely that you might need illustrations in addition to photos.
 These too can be found in stock photo agencies, and in vector format that is fully editable without losing its properties.
-To know more about vector illustrations and where to find them, do check out our sister site Vectorguru!
+To know more about stock illustrations and where to find them, check out here and for vector illustrations our sister site Vectorguru!

 If you want to be seen as a current and pushing business, then you’ll need to include videos in your marketing efforts.
 Fear not: stock footage and stock video is a thing, and many companies out there offer it.
 Get more information on this expert article on what is stock footage and how can you use it!